The English Patient: Plot synopsis

-The novel's historical backdrop is the North African and Italian Campaigns of the Second World War.
-The story is told out of sequence, moving back and forth between the severely burned "English" patient's memories from before his accident and current events at the bomb-damaged Villa San Girolamo (in Fiesole), an Italian monastery, where he is being cared for by Hana, a troubled young Canadian Army nurse.
-A few chapters are also devoted to Kip, an Indian Sikh, during his time in England training and working as a sapper on unexploded ordnance.
+The novel's historical backdrop is the North African and Italian campaigns of World War II.
+The story is told out of sequence, moving back and forth between the severely burned "English" patient's memories from before his accident and current events at the bomb-damaged Church of San Girolamo in Fiesole, where he is being cared for by Hana, a troubled young Canadian Army nurse.
+A few chapters are also devoted to Kip, a Sikh soldier, during his time in England training and working as a sapper on unexploded ordnance.

-The English patient's only possession is a well-worn and heavily annotated copy of Herodotus's The Histories that has survived the fiery parachute drop.
+The patient's only possession is a well-worn and heavily annotated copy of Herodotus's The Histories that has survived the fiery parachute drop.
 Hearing the book constantly being read aloud to him brings about detailed recollections of his desert explorations, yet he is unable to recall his own name.
-Instead, he chooses to believe the assumption by others that he is an Englishman based on the sound of his voice.
-The patient is in fact László de Almásy, a Hungarian Count and desert explorer, one of many members of a British cartography group.
+Instead, he chooses to believe the assumption by others that he is an Englishman based on his accent.
+Caravaggio, the fourth person in the villa, suspects the patient is in fact Ladislaus de Almásy, a Hungarian count and desert explorer who was part of a British cartography group.

-Caravaggio, an Italian-Canadian in the British foreign intelligence service since the late 1930s, is a friend of Hana and Patrick, her mother's lover.
+Caravaggio, an Italian-Canadian working for British intelligence, is a friend of Hana’s father, Patrick and her stepmother, Clara.
 He had remained in North Africa to spy when the German forces gain control and then transfers to Italy.
 He is eventually caught, interrogated, and tortured, resulting in his thumbs being cut off.
 He is prematurely released and is standing on the Ponte Santa Trinita bridge when it is destroyed.
 He recovers at a hospital for over four months before he accidentally overhears about the patient and Hana.
 Caravaggio bears physical and psychological scars from his painful war experience.

-During a thunderstorm, Kip and another British soldier arrive at the villa while Hana is playing on the piano.
+During a thunderstorm, Kip and another soldier arrive at the villa while Hana is playing on the piano.
 Kip decides to stay at the villa to attempt to clear it of unexploded ordnance.
-Kip and the English patient become friends due to the latter's extensive knowledge on both Allied and enemy weaponry and a detailed topography of Tuscany.
-At one point, Hana risks her life while Kip is defusing a bomb telling him later that she had hoped both of them had died.
+Kip and the English patient become friends due to the latter's extensive knowledge on both Allied and Axis weaponry and a detailed topography of Tuscany.
+At one point, Hana risks her life while Kip is defusing a bomb telling him later that at the time she had hoped both of them would die.
 Shortly after, Kip and Hana develop feelings for one another and begin a relationship.